Family of Chicago woman missing in the Bahamas push authorities to continue searching as they mark her birthday | KRDO

 Police have utilized drones, search-and-rescue dogs and divers in the investigation, Skippings said.

-Amid the investigation into Casey’s disappearance, Michael Johnson, the Royal Bahamas Police Force superintendent in charge of the criminal investigation department, was put on “garden leave,” pending an investigation, according to a July 5 statement from the police force.
+Amid the investigation into Casey’s disappearance, Michael Johnson, the Royal Bahamas Police Force superintendent in charge of the criminal investigation department, was put on leave pending an investigation, according to a July 5 statement from the police force.

 Emily Williams, a long-time friend of Casey’s, said she traveled to the Bahamas with Casey’s mother to learn more.
 But upon arriving on the island, Williams said, she knew something was off.